All Episodes

 That's totally understandable, but understand your options are going to be restricted by whatever they are available in where you live.

-But that's that's freedom.
+But that's freedom.

 People can choose to do what they want.

-Um there's also another thing.
+There's also another thing.

-Because you can go back to this guy's discussion of expectations, what the British people, European people expect of their government.
+Because you can go back to this guy's discussion of expectations, what the British people, European people, expect of their government.

 Expect their problems to be solved by government.